-- (a) Remote participants shall use video conferencing media (ie. Zoom). - (b) When video technology is in use, the remote participant shall be clearly visible to all persons present in the meeting location. - (c) The chair or, in the chair's absence, the person chairing the meeting, may decide how to address technical difficulties that arise as a result of utilizing remote participation, but is encouraged, wherever possible, to suspend discussion while reasonable efforts are made to correct any problem that interferes with a remote participant's ability to hear or be heard clearly by all persons present at the meeting location.
-If technical difficulties result in a remote participant being disconnected from the meeting, that fact and the time at which the disconnection occurred shall be noted in the meeting minutes.
+- 1. Remote participants shall use Town video conferencing media (e.g., Zoom). - 2.
+When video technology is in use, the remote participant shall be clearly visible to all persons present in the meeting location. - 3.
+The chair or, in the chair's absence the person chairing the meeting, will determine how to address technical difficulties that arise as a result of utilizing remote participation, but is encouraged wherever possible to suspend discussion while reasonable efforts are made to correct any problem that interferes with a remote participant's ability to hear or be heard clearly by all persons present at the meeting location. - 4.
+If technical difficulties result in a remote participant being disconnected from the meeting, that fact and the time at which the disconnection occurred shall be noted in the meeting minutes. - 5.
+All board and committee meetings will be broadcast on BGTV Channel 18 and/or livestreamed on the Town website to the greatest extent practicable, and video recordings will be available.